neoclide/coc-tsserver/Readme.md

 Most of the code is from `typescript-language-features` extension which is bundled with VSCode.

-**Note:** if you're using [nvm](https://github.com/creationix/nvm) or other node version manager, you need to configure `tsserver.npm` to your global npm executable path to avoid fetching types on vim start every time.

 **Note:** for React to work as expected, you need your JSX filetype to be `javascript.jsx` and your TSX filetype to be `typescript.jsx` or `typescript.tsx`.
 In coc.nvim, these filetypes are mapped to `javascriptreact`